-December 2, 1942: Enrico Fermi’s team produces the world’s first sustained nuclear chain reaction at Chicago Pile 1 (CP-1).
+December 2, 1942: Enrico Fermi’s team produces the world’s first sustained and human-controlled nuclear chain reaction at Chicago Pile 1 (CP-1).

-March 20, 1943: Chicago Pile 2 achieves criticality.
-It was CP-1, Fermi’s first reactor, dismantled and reassembled at the Argonne Forest site in the Cook Country Forest Preserve.
+March 20, 1943: Chicago Pile 2 (CP-2) achieves criticality.
+It was CP-1 dismantled and reassembled at the Argonne Forest site in the Cook Country Forest Preserve.